SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/01-IntroGrid.md

 ##How to get help using OSG Connect

-Please contact user support staff at [connect-support@opensciencegrid.org](mailto:connect-support@opensciencegrid.org).
+Feel free to contact the OSG Connect support team at: [connect-support@opensciencegrid.org](mailto:connect-support@opensciencegrid.org).

 <div class="keypoints" markdown="1">